patrickvossler18/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a statistics Ph.D. candidate at the University of Southern California.
+I am a statistics Ph.D. candidate at the University of Southern California's Marshall School of Business department of [Data Sciences and Operations](https://www.marshall.usc.edu/departments/data-sciences-and-operations).
 My advisors are Prof. [Yingying Fan](http://faculty.marshall.usc.edu/Yingying-Fan/) and Prof. [Jinchi Lv](http://faculty.marshall.usc.edu/jinchi-lv).
-I received my B.S. in Mathematics and Economics from USC in 2017.
+In the fall, I will be joining the [Regulation, Evaluation, and Governance Lab](https://reglab.stanford.edu/) at Stanford Law School as a Postdoctoral Researcher.

 My research focuses on developing new statistical methodologies for high-dimensional data and expanding our theoretical understanding of commonly-used machine learning methods in high-dimensional settings.
 I am particularly interested in developing non-parametric methods with rigorous statistical guarantees for causal inference problems.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "docs/PV_CV_Updated_Fall_2021.pdf" "newtab" >}}CV{{< /staticref >}}.

-<b>I am on the 2021-2022 job market.</b>